bregman-arie/sre-checklist/README.md

   - [ ] Does development team waits on SRE for infra related operations?
   - [ ] Basically going over other check lists in this page :)
 - [ ] Identify SRE team maturity and work on improving it
-  - [ ] Operations: SRE is focused on resolving issues, dealing with request
+  - [ ] Step 1: Operations: SRE is focused on resolving issues, dealing with request
-  - [ ] Automation: SRE is moving towards automation and self-service.
+  - [ ] Step 2: Automation: SRE is moving towards automation and self-service.
 Providing tooling, documentation, etc.
-  - [ ] Product: SRE is focused on improving the product itself - reliability, performances, etc.
+  - [ ] Step 3: Product: SRE is focused on improving the product itself - reliability, performances, etc.

 ## Technologies